uml-ubicomp-2016-spring/ubicomp-16-PerfectForm/README.md

     Gyroscope to detect if arms are parrallel to body Accelerometer readings will be used to detect if the user is exerting too much energy with needless arm motion

-Pre-Update #1 Ronald Manganaro: working on light sensor Paul: Working on weather service to download JSON data Curtis: pending Bobby: light sensor
+Pre-Update #1 Ronald Manganaro: working on light sensor Paul: Working on weather service to download JSON data Curtis: pending Bobby: light sensor.

 Update #1 4/4: Initial support added for weather and light sensor.
 We expected to get more done but it took a lot of time for members to become more comfortable with the android environment.
 Following updates will see more content.